Disentangled Representation Learning via Flow Matching: Our Method

 \section{Our Method}

 In this work, we propose a disentangled representation learning framework based on a \emph{factor-conditioned} latent-space flow.
 Given an input image, we extract $N$ factor embeddings, each intended to summarize a distinct, controllable semantic attribute.
 We then learn a conditional flow in latent space that transports samples from a simple source prior to the data distribution.
 Crucially, we parameterize the flow with an explicitly factorized transport velocity, decomposing it into $N$ factor-aligned components that capture complementary semantic factors.
-This design encourages factor-wise separation in the learned representation and enables targeted interventions at generation time by manipulating individual velocity components.

-\paragraph{Overview.} Given an image $I$, we encode it into a latent target $\mathbf z_1 = E(I)$ using a pretrained VQ-GAN encoder~\cite{van2017neural}.
+This design encourages factor-wise separation in the learned representation and enables targeted interventions at generation time by manipulating individual velocity components. \paragraph{Overview.} Given an image $I$, we encode it into a latent target $\mathbf z_1 = E(I)$ using a pretrained VQ-GAN encoder~\citep{van2017neural}.
 This mapping induces a compact, semantically meaningful latent space and provides a stable training target, improving both efficiency and optimization stability.
 We then cast image generation as a \emph{transport problem} in this latent space: starting from a simple prior sample, we learn a dynamics that moves the latent state toward $\mathbf z_1$.
 To provide structured semantic cues that can steer this transport, we extract a set of $N$ factors with a trainable factor encoder $T_\gamma(\cdot)$,

-Rather than using these factors as a single global condition, we inject them into the flow network via \emph{cross-attention}, which explicitly bridges the flow network with the image encoder through factor-level interactions.
-Concretely, at multiple U-Net layers, we project intermediate feature maps to queries and attend over $S_\gamma(I)$ as keys and values, allowing the model to retrieve factor-specific information \emph{when and where} it is needed.
-This cross-attention interface provides a structured conditioning pathway and has been shown to promote semantically aligned generation in prior work~\cite{rombach2022high,yang2024diffusion}.
+Rather than treating the factors as a global condition, we inject them into the flow network via \emph{cross-attention}, where intermediate features attend to $S_\gamma(I)$ across multiple U-Net layers, enabling factor-aware conditioning throughout the network.
+This design provides a structured interface between the encoder and the flow and has been shown to improve semantic alignment~\citep{rombach2022high,yang2024diffusion}.